Explainer: The Oslo Accords

 September 01, 2023

-What Are the Oslo Accords?
+What are the Oslo Accords?

 • The Oslo Accords are a series of agreements signed between Israel and the Palestine Liberation Organization (PLO) between 1993 and 1999 that were supposed to result in a so-called “final status agreement” by 1999 that would “achieve a just, lasting and comprehensive peace” between Israelis and Palestinians, according to the Declaration of Principles.